cotengra.core¶

 - node_to_terms(node)[source]¶

-Turn a node – a frozen set of ints – into the corresponding terms – a sequence of sets of str corresponding to input indices.
+Turn a node into the corresponding terms a sequence of leaf legs, corresponding to input indices.

 - gen_leaves()[source]¶